rabiadhikari/OrchidForDynamo/Orchid_200.md

 ### History of Orchid for Dynamo 2.0.x ###

+204.2.0
+- Support for external applications are moved to independent assemblies, this includes support for IfxExport.

 204.1.4
 - Filters, Schedules and parameter Definitions (project and family parameters) added.